Who is an Influencer?

 How to Become an Instagram Influencer

-Now that you have explored the role of Instagram influencer and the perks and downsides of being an influencer, let’s move forward: how to become an Instagram influencer?
-If you’re aspiring to become an Instagram influencer, here are a few factors you have to consider:
+Now that you have explored the role of an influencer and the perks and downsides of being an influencer, let’s move forward: how to become Instagram famous?
+If you’re aspiring to become an influencer on the platform, here are a few factors you have to consider:

 Identify and Define Your Niche

-Once you have a firm idea of your goals and niche, the next step in how to become an Instagram influencer is to identify your target audience.
+Once you have a firm idea of your goals and niche, the next step to gaining popularity on the platform is to identify your audience.
 Yes, in an ideal world, you would like to have as many different people following your page as possible.
 But this isn’t usually feasible.
 Is your field meant for teenage students?
 Maybe it’s meant for middle-aged single mothers?
 Make sure you are aware of your desired audience’s age, sex, job, and other demographic factors.
 These demographics help you determine what angle to take in your posts and other things, such as which brands you wish to align yourself with.

 Creating a Memorable Bio

-The bio section of an Instagram account gives Instagram users an idea of what you’re all about.
-Your potential audience will want something that is memorable and that they can relate too.
+The bio section of your Instagram account gives users an idea of what you’re all about.
+Your potential followers will want something that is memorable and that they can relate to.
 Don’t overthink when coming up with the bio.
 Make sure to keep it simple, as you don’t want to be misunderstood.
 It is through the bio that potential followers will come to learn about who you are and what you stand for.
 It is through the brand that you get to tell the stories.
-While the brand factor is the most important piece of the puzzle most people will forget about it when growing their Instagram audience.
+While the brand factor is the most important piece of the puzzle, most people will forget about it when growing their followers.

-A good bio for an Instagram account will include keywords that are relevant to the targeted niche.
+A good bio will include keywords that are relevant to the targeted niche.
 It will include important links to other platforms on which to follow you, such as a YouTube channel or blog website.
-You should update your business account bio regularly so that anyone who lands on your page knows what you’re up to at present.
-For example, a travel influencer on Instagram will have the word ‘travel’ in their Instagram profile bio, perhaps a link to their YouTube travel Vlog channel and a blog about the most recent place they visited.
+You should update your business account bio regularly so that anyone who lands on your page could know what you’re up to at present.
+For example, a travel influencer will have the word ‘travel’ in his Instagram profile bio, perhaps a link to his or her YouTube travel Vlog channel, and a blog about the most recent place they visited.

-Due to the platform’s visual nature, aesthetics are at the forefront of any Instagram business account.
-You don’t want to post boring photos.
-Your Instagram profile has to be aesthetically appealing so that the followers have something to look forward to every time you post.
+Due to the platform’s visual nature, aesthetics are at the forefront of any business account on the app.
+Nobody wants to post boring photos from their accounts.
+Your profile has to be aesthetically appealing so that the followers have something to look forward to every time you post.
 But should you simply post anything you think looks good?
 The answer is no. You have to think strategically and picture what your grid will look like over a long period.
-Ideally, it should look like a coherent story with each post as a chapter to that story.
-Avoid sharing posts that may look good in isolation but stands out like a sore thumb on your grid.
-Everything from the pictures’ composition down to the color palette has to be consistent throughout and fall in line with your persona.
+Ideally, it should look like a coherent story with each Instagram post as a chapter to that story.
+Avoid sharing posts that may look good in isolation, but stand out like a sore thumb on your grid.
+Everything from the posts’ composition down to the color palette and the overall look of Instagram accounts has to be consistent throughout and fall in line with your persona.

-If you want to become a fitness Instagram influencer, bright, vibrant, and energetic color combinations will make more sense than the more muted alternatives.
+If you want to become a fitness influencer, bright, vibrant, and energetic color combinations will make more sense than the more muted alternatives.
 Conversely, a travel vlogger may focus on calmer colors to elicit the desired emotions.
-The content doesn’t, by any means, have to be monotonous – rather quite the opposite.
+The content doesn’t, by any means, have to be monotonous–rather quite the opposite.
 However, it must be consistent.

 Gaining a following on Instagram is a grind.
-When it comes to how to become an Instagram influencer, you have to be regular in posting pictures and videos to see an increase in your followers.
+Make sure to post photos and videos regularly to see an increase in your followers.
 You can’t afford to slack if you want to become an Instagrammer and stand out from the competition in your niche.
-You need to have a schedule in place for posting as it is easy to get overwhelmed.
+You need to have a schedule in place for posting, as it is easy to get overwhelmed.
 The time you post also matters.
 The Instagram algorithm rewards those accounts that post regularly and consistently.
 There is also the competition to worry about in your particular niche.

 Bring Yourself in the Focus

-The role of an Instagram influencer is quite different from other Instagram users.
-While other pages can focus on photography, poetry, or even reposting user-generated content, a business account needs to have them as the center of attention.
-Here an example: Instead of an artist posting pictures of their art, they should post pictures of them while painting or next to a finished painting- i.e., it’s more about them than the art.
+The role of an influencer is quite different from other users.
+While other pages can focus on photography, poetry, or even reposting user-generated content, business accounts need to have them as the center of attention.
+Here is an example: instead of artists posting pictures of their art, they should post pictures of them while painting or next to a finished painting- i.e., it’s more about them than the art.

 There is a good reason for this.
-Firstly, people are more likely to interact with images with human faces, increasing engagement in the form of comments and likes, and faster growth.
+First, people want to see and interact with a photo with human faces, increasing engagement in the form of comments and likes, and faster growth.
 It is also a great way to exhibit your ‘influence’ as your followers are more likely to trust and relate to you if they have a face to go with the name.
 People want you when they follow your page, and you should give it to them.

-This focus on yourself starts from the profile photo, which should be a good, clear picture of you rather than something like a logo.
-And the one thing you must not forget is to make sure the consistency continues into your posts.
+This focus on yourself starts from the profile picture, which should be a good, clear picture of you rather than something like a logo.
+And the thing you must not forget is to post consistently.

 Humans are social animals, and this holds particularly true in the context of how to become an Instagram influencer.
 People are more likely to feel connected to you if they can relate to your story.
 Don’t ever pretend.
 Your loyal followers will always appreciate authenticity.
 You will have to decide which aspects of your life you want to keep private.
 This can be a challenging endeavor since everyone is programmed differently.
 Storytelling is one of the oldest forms of entertainment.
 The advent of the internet has made it easy for people to tell their stories.
-When you tell your stories, you get to engage with your audience, which creates the credibility necessary to become an influencer.
+Using this strategy, you get to engage with your followers, which creates the credibility necessary to become an influencer.

-Remember that at the end of the day, you need to feel confident and happy about your Instagram posts.
-It’s perfectly okay to set boundaries for what aspects of your life you are willing to show and what topics you are comfortable discussing.
+Remember that at the end of the day, you need to feel confident and happy about your posts.
+It’s perfectly okay to set boundaries for what aspects of your life you will show and what topics you are comfortable discussing.
 Nobody should force you to bring up your family, religion, or political inclinations if you don’t want to.
 Being authentic doesn’t require you to expose all your skeletons and secrets when trying to influence on Instagram.
-Keep hard limits, and don’t be ashamed in sticking with them.
+Keep hard limits and don’t be ashamed of sticking with them.

 Engagement is Key

-While there are many other social media platforms with more users than Instagram, none of them matched Instagram when it comes to user engagement.
+While there are many other social media platforms with more users than on Instagram, none of them matches Instagram when it comes to user engagement.
 That is why Instagrammers foster a greater sense of community and clout than any other social media network.
-For influencing on Instagram, it is vital to avail your fans’ willingness to engage by interacting with them.
-Give them calls to action such as asking for Likes with captions such as “Like if you think….”
-Encourage comments by asking open-ended questions- “What are your opinions on….” for example.
-Request them to use a specific hashtag and ask to be tagged in their posts.
-All of these activities will help you to become an Instagram influencer with more followers.
+For influencing through your Instagram account, it is vital to avail your fans’ willingness to engage by interacting with them.
+Give them calls to action such as asking for likes with captions such as “Like if you think….”
+Encourage comments by asking open-ended questions- “What are your opinions on….”, for example.
+Request them to use specific hashtags and ask to be tagged in their posts.
+All of these activities will help you become famous on Instagram and supercharge the number of your followers.

 It is just as vital to respond to the engagement as it is to ask for it.
-It is a good idea to use Instagram stories to create engagement and interact with your audience.
-After you post a picture or video in Instagram stories or as a post, stick around for a bit and reply to comments and messages.
-This makes your fans feel like a genuine part of your community rather than some irrelevant beings and increases both the number of followers and engagement rates.
+It is a good idea to use Instagram stories to create engagement and interaction with your audience.
+After you post a picture or video as stories or as a post, stick around for a bit and reply to comments and messages.
+This makes your fans feel like a genuine part of your community rather than some irrelevant beings, and brings you, new followers, besides boosting your engagement rates.

 Make Smart Brand Partnerships

 Sponsorships are the primary means through which an influencer makes money.
-But it’s not as simple as jumping onto the first opportunity you get.
+But it’s not as simple as jumping into the first opportunity you get.
 An influencer spends months to years building a reputation and profile geared towards specific brands and products, and it is essential to stick to your game plan.
 Is the product something your followers will find useful and appreciate?
-Does it fit in with your niche?
+Is it relevant to your targeted industry and audience?
 An ideal brand is one you can effectively market while increasing your own image and fame in the process.

 While it is essential to pay the bills, don’t sell out your reputation or create content just for commercial purposes.
 Make sure to do your due diligence and review the brand before you do business with them.
 If you sense a nefarious activity, steer clear.
 Consult a lawyer before signing any binding agreement or contract and ensure every detail is in writing.
-Remember that people follow you for your genuine content and not to always see sponsored posts.
+Remember that people follow you for your genuine content and posts and not always to see a sponsored post every day.
 Thus, your promotional posts have to be subtle and few and far between.
 Don’t put yourself in a position where your posts are diluted because you signed too many partnerships or ones that require constant promotional posts.

 Dealing with Negativity

-Our answers to how to become an Instagram influencer may seem easy, but remember that the cons of an influencer’s life are vastly underrated.
+Our answers to how to become popular on Insta may seem easy, but remember that the cons of an influencer’s life are vastly underrated.
 At the start, many individuals let the overnight fame get to their heads, making them egotistical and unpleasant to be around.
 There is a life outside Instagram, and you should always keep that in mind.
 Spend quality time offline with friends or family members who love and support you, yet keep you grounded.
-Remember never to take yourself too seriously but enjoy the process if you want to become a successful Instagram influencer.
+Remember, never take yourself too seriously, but enjoy the process if you want to become successful on Insta.

 Because you put yourself out there as an influencer, it can be extremely disheartening and depressing to see people targeting your biggest insecurities.
 But, it’s crucial to acknowledge that you can’t please everyone but move on.
-Ignore the bullying but focus on genuinely constructive criticism that can help you improve your content and Instagram influencing.
+Ignore the bullying but focus on genuinely constructive criticism that can help you improve your content, posts, and influencing.

-Now that you know how to become an Instagram influencer, it’s your turn to get started!
+Now that you know how to become a successful and famed Instagrammer, it’s your turn to get started!

 - Instagram Polls and Questions: 50+ Curiously Good Samples You Haven’t Thought of Yet - September 16, 2020